Practical X-ray Gastric Cancer Diagnostic Support Using Refined Stochastic Data Augmentation and Hard Boundary Box Training: Introduction

-In the field of computer vision research, CNN-based object detection methods (e.g., Faster R-CNN\cite{fasterrcnn}, YOLOv3 \cite{yolov3}, EfficientDet \cite{efficientdet}, and YOLOv7 \cite{yolov7}), which can simultaneously detect and classify the location of multiple objects in images have been proposed and widely used.
-Because these object detection methods can represent the location of the regions involved, they have high explanatory power for the predicted results, as opposed to simply determining benign or malignant on an image-by-image basis.
-These features are extremely important in medical applications \cite{Li2018, Hirasawa2018, Zhang2019, Laddha2019, Okamoto2019}.
-In a study of gastric X-ray images, Laddha et al. used YOLOv3 to automatically detect gastric polyps, achieving a mean average precision (mAP) of 0.916 \cite{Laddha2019}.
-On the other hand, these object detection methods require annotation of lesion locations prior to training, which is extremely costly.
-The aforementioned gastritis detection studies \cite{Ishihara2017, Togo2019, Kanai2019, Kanai2020} used a patch-based CNN that only needed to be annotated on an image-by-image basis to avoid high annotation costs, while fully understanding the explanatory advantages provided by the object detection model.
-However, in gastric cancer, where diagnostic difficulties and outcomes are more severe, it is critical that physicians be able to interpret the results of diagnostic support systems.
+In the field of computer vision, CNN-based object detection methods (e.g., Faster R-CNN \citep{fasterrcnn}, YOLOv3 \citep{yolov3}, EfficientDet \citep{efficientdet}, and YOLOv10 \citep{yolov10}), which can simultaneously detect and classify the location of multiple objects in images, have been proposed and widely used.
+These methods are particularly valuable in medical applications because they not only detect regions of interest but also provide high explanatory power for the predicted results, as opposed to simply classifying images as benign or malignant \citep{Hirasawa2018, Li2018, Okamoto2019, Laddha2019, Zhang2019}.
+For instance, in a study on gastric X-ray images, \citet{Laddha2019} used YOLOv3 to automatically detect gastric polyps and achieved a mean average precision of 0.916.
+However, these object detection methods require precise annotation of lesion locations prior to training, which is extremely costly.
+To avoid high annotation costs while still benefiting from the explanatory advantages of object detection models, previous studies on gastritis detection \citep{Ishihara2017, Togo2019, Kanai2019, Kanai2020} used patch-based CNNs, which only required image-level annotations.
+In the context of gastric cancer, where diagnostic challenges and outcomes are more severe, it is critical that physicians are able to interpret the results provided by diagnostic support systems.